BabylonJS/Documentation/content/landing_pages/home.md

  npm i @babylonjs/core@preview
 ```

 Don't be scared about the `alpha` version.
-If you're just getting started, this will be stable enough, and v5 will soon be ready for production use.
+Babylon's npm releases are considered stable and are fully tested by the team.

 ## Getting Started